Evidence-Synthesis-Hub/Tools/README.md

 ## What this is for

-There are many tools available for conducting evidence synthesis in agriculture—tools for screening studies, de-duplicating records, coding data, visualising results, and more.
+There are many tools available for conducting evidence synthesis in agriculture tools for screening studies, de-duplicating records, coding data, visualising results, and more.
 But choosing the right ones and understanding how they fit together can be challenging, especially when dealing with diverse agricultural practices and contexts.

 ## This repository helps by: